 Borrowers are being told to call in for relief/forgiveness “due to the lawsuits against Navient” from some of these debt relief companies.
 While there are regulatory lawsuits against Navient currently and in the past, from the CFPB and various state attorney generals, and some class actions; very few if any have resulted in tangible refunds or results for any significant amount of borrowers.
 The student debt relief scammers then pivot into their same old pitch – charging upfront (illegally) for free programs.

 I recently had the “pleasure” to speak with one of these companies (who never provided their actual company name of course) after I had some inquiries to my website asking if these offers were real or a scam.
-So, I created a fake phone number, used a fake name, made up a fake story – and turned the tables on the scammers.
+So, I created a fake phone number, used a fake name, made up a fake story – and turned the tables on the scammers pretending to offer information regarding forgiveness or relief for student loans.
 I do enjoy publicly exposing inferior “competition” from time to time.